-As this is quite a complex subject, and rather than go into this at great length, check out the awesome video below which explains it in a nutshell.
+As this is quite a complex subject, and rather than go into this at great length, check out the informative video below which explains it in a nutshell.

-Like a traditional rod, each section of a telescopic rod is called a ‘blank,’ and the overall length of the rod is determined by how many blanks or sections there are.
+Like a traditional rod, each section of a telescopic rod is called a ‘blank,’ and the overall length of the rod is determined by how many blanks there are.

-Generally, fishing rods are made from two types of material – fiberglass or graphite (carbon).
+Generally, fishing rods are made from two types of material – fiberglass or graphite (carbon-fiber).
 More often than not, they are a combination of both.

-Graphite rods are stiffer than fiberglass rods, and as such a lot more sensitive.
-Use a graphite rod when you’re looking for more sensitivity in your fishing pole, such as when using live bait or fishing jigs.
+Carbon-fiber rods are stiffer than fiberglass rods, and as such a lot more sensitive.
+Use a carbon fiber rod when you’re looking for more sensitivity in your fishing pole, such as when using live bait or fishing jigs.

 Fiberglass rods are better for crank bait, downrigger fishing, or any time you simply want to be landing bigger fish.